 Parents should start potty training their children once they are able to control their bladder movements and know how to use the toilet.
 This usually happens by the time they are about 18 months.
 Therefore, one can start toilet training their child from about two to three years (1).

-In this context, K. Lazaro, a mother, shares how she gave potty training to her daughter at the right age.
+K. Lazaro, a mother, shares some tips on how to potty train a three-year-old after she gave potty training to her daughter at the right age.
 She writes, “I saw the signs that she is ready, and so I pulled out the toddler potty I have been keeping in the garage… At first, I tried to introduce it to her but she would always say ‘No!’
 I figured that she was not ready yet so I stopped pressuring her.

 “After she turned 3 last August 8… I once again introduced the potty to her.
 This time, she is more responsive.
 Since we are usually at home, I now try to make her wear some training pants.
 I would ask her to sit down on her little potty every now and then.
 Sometimes, she is actually the one who tells us that she needs to go (i).”